 - The western sub-population (B. p. pavonina) was estimated to number around 15,000 individuals in 2004, and the eastern sub-population (B. p. ceciliae) is less well-known, though estimated at 28,000 to 55,000 individuals in the same year.
 This gives a total population estimate of 43,000 to 70,000 individuals, roughly equivalent to 28,000 to 47,000 mature individuals.

 USFWS: Not listed

-Unlike most cranes, crowned cranes lack folds in their windpipes making their voices very different from other cranes.
+Unlike most cranes, African crowned cranes lack folds in their windpipes making their voices very different from other cranes.

-Crowned cranes occasionally roost in trees, a trait not seen in other cranes.
+African crowned cranes occasionally roost in trees, a trait not seen in other cranes.

 These cranes are often considered the living fossils of the crane family.
 They were able to survive the Ice Age in the savannas of Africa.

 Ecology and Conservation